Energy and Flavor Discrimination Using Precision Time Structure in On-Axis Neutrino Beams: Accelerator Modifications: Rebunching protons at a higher RF frequency

 \subsubsection{Simulation details}

-In our simulations, each particle was tracked independently, using the following one-turn synchrotron map \cite{SYLee}:
+In the simulations, each particle was tracked independently, using the following one-turn synchrotron map with synchronous phase $\phi_s = 0$\cite{SYLee}:

-where $n$ indexes the number of turns, $W$ is the total proton energy (121 GeV), $\beta$ is the usual relativistic factor, $\eta \approx 2.4 \times 10^{-3}$ is the MI phase slip factor, , and $h=588$ is the rf harmonic number.
-Tracking in our simulations was performed with $2 \times 10^5$ particles.
-For two RF voltage functions with frequencies $f_{1}$ and $f_{2}$ superposed, Equation \ref{eq:delta} becomes
+where $n$ indexes the number of turns, $E$ is the energy of the particle, $\beta$ is the usual relativistic velocity, $\eta \approx 2.4 \times 10^{-3}$ is the MI phase slip factor, and $h=588$ is the RF harmonic number.
+Tracking in the simulations was performed with $2 \times 10^5$ particles.